S.Oliver: Corporate citizenship

 s.Oliver is involved in positive corporate citizenship - for example, raising funds for stroke victims, or supporting victims of the terrible floods in South India in 2005.

 For several years now, one important element of the fashion house's company culture has been its commitment to the Special Olympics Germany.
 Ever since the event's inauguration back in 1998, s.Oliver has supported athletes, volunteers, and the team that organises the national games.

 The company was supplying the specially designed official volunteers' outfits for the 2010 national games in Bremen (Germany), it also supplied the outfits for the whole of the German team attending the World Games.
-When the earthquake hit Haiti on the 12th of January 2010, s.Oliver donated from every item sold in the s.Oliver online shop for a week to the victims.
+When the earthquake hit Haiti on 12 January 2010, s.Oliver donated from every item sold in the s.Oliver online shop for a week to the victims.
 The full amount of the donations collected went directly to the victims, without any deductions. s.
 Oliver is also a sponsor of Würzburg's annual Africa Festival, supporting the fight against Aids in southern Africa.
 Donations have also been made to the cancer charity "Hilfe im Kampf gegen Krebs e.V." and the "Togo project" of the German leprosy and tuberculosis aid organisation "Deutsche Lepra- und Tuberkulosehilfe" (DAHW). s.Oliver also supported the Germany-based humanitarian aid organisation "Diakonie Katastrophenhilfe"'s efforts for the victims of the cyclone that hit Bangladesh in 2008.

 Sponsorship and testimonials

 In the 1990s, the s.Oliver logo featured on the shirts of tennis player Ivan Lendl and Würzburg-born basketball star Dirk Nowitzki.
-As main sponsor and team outfitters of the German Football Club Borussia Dortmund between 1997 and 1999, the company established a presence outside the fashion world, thereby increasing the level of brand awareness both in Germany and elsewhere.
+As main sponsor and team outfitters of the German Football Club Borussia Dortmund between 1997 and 2000, the company established a presence outside the fashion world, thereby increasing the level of brand awareness both in Germany and elsewhere.

 s.Oliver was also active in motorsport and sponsored Formula One driver Ralf Schumacher during his two seasons at Jordan Grand Prix (1997-1998).
 The following year, s.Oliver's Knock Out brand became German Formula 3 driver Timo Scheider's main sponsor.
 His Swiss racing team Bemani Dallara-Opel was Knock Out blue all over; and Timo Scheider even dyed his hair blue.